Glebsky/simple-telegram/readme.md

 ---

 ## About
 This is a simple class that will allow you to easily send messages, documents, photos, audio to users.
+The library is specially designed to have fewer dependencies.

 ## Installation
 The library can be installed using the composer: